Why I Love Celebrating my Dog’s Birthday

 Happy birthday Nix – you’re 4 years old today!
 AND 28!

-2 Replies to “Why I Love Celebrating my Dog’s Birthday”
+2 responses to “Why I Love Celebrating my Dog’s Birthday”

 Yours are all very cute!